 Tree Wardens

-The Clyde Climate Forest will soon begin a tree maintenance programme across the City Region to look after the more than 10,000 urban trees planted to date.
+The Clyde Climate Forest has started a tree maintenance programme across the City Region to look after the more than 10,000 urban trees planted to date.

-Our new Community Volunteer Coordinator will co-ordinate and manage a team of volunteer Tree Wardens, who will help in the creation and monitoring of tree planting projects, general maintenance and management of tree planting sites.
+Our new Community Volunteer Coordinator co-ordinates and manages a team of volunteer Tree Wardens, who will help in the creation and monitoring of tree planting projects, general maintenance and management of tree planting sites.

-The program will form part of the Tree Councils UK wide Tree Warden Program with Future Woodlands Scotland providing 50% of the funding for this program for the next 3 years.
+The program will forms part of the Tree Councils UK wide Tree Warden Program with Future Woodlands Scotland providing 50% of the funding for this program for the next 3 years.
 Match funding is provided by Scottish Forestry, TCV, and GAT.
-The Community Volunteer Coordinator will be hosted by TCV and report back to each of the eight local authorities in the CCF area.
+The Community Volunteer Coordinator is hosted by TCV and reports back to each of the eight local authorities in the CCF area.

 If you are interested in becoming a volunteer Tree Warden you can contact: laura.salvage@tcv.org.uk